 Diagnosing Hand and Wrist Conditions

 Hand and wrist pain can impair every aspect of your life and slow you down.
-The orthopedic specialists at Henry Ford Health System are experts at diagnosing hand and wrist conditions.
+The orthopedic specialists at Henry Ford Health are experts at diagnosing hand and wrist conditions.
 We accurately determine the cause of problems like carpal tunnel syndrome and trigger finger and connect you to the right treatment.
 You can get back to doing what you love as quickly as possible.

 The right hand diagnosis leads to the right care